ellisp/blog-source/_posts/2024-09-08-sex-gender.md

 <object type="image/svg+xml" data='/img/0278-many-facets.svg' width='100%'><img src='/img/0278-many-facets.png' width='100%'></object>

 That's all for today.
 Do read (and follow, in your next survey questionnaire with questions on sex or gender) that standard on sex, gender, etc. - it's good stuff.

+### Late edits / update

+- thanks to @baptnz@social.nz who pointed out on Mastodon a better method of making the arrows appear light rather than the transparency hack I originally used.
+His method, using the 'prismatic' package, I have edited my code above and is now in use.
+- immediately after I wrote all the above I discovered that while I was publishing the original post, the Government has now announced that the questions on sexual orientation, sex at birth, and gender now will all be included in the Census; but not the question on sexual characteristics.
+So this is a good outcome for those wanting to estimate gender issues and trans/cis status, although those with interest in sexual characteristics are still disappointed.